Inverse Sine Calculator – Calculate arcsin(x)

 Inverse Sine Graph

-If you graph the arcsin function for every possible value of sine, it forms a curve from (-1, –π / 2) to (1, π / 2).
+If you graph the arcsin function for every possible value of sine, it forms an increasing curve from (-1, -π/2) to (1, π/2).

-Because the value of sine is always in the range of -1 to 1, the inverse sine curve starts at x = -1 and ends at x = 1.
-Since the peak of the sine wave is at π / 2 radians and the dip of the wave is at –π / 2 radians, the y value ends at those points.
+Because the value of the sine function oscillates in the range of -1 to 1, the inverse sine curve’s domain starts at x = -1 and ends at x = 1.
+Since the peak (maximum) of the sine wave is at π/2 radians, and the dip (minimum) of the wave is at -π/2 radians, the y value ends at those points.

 Inverse Sine Table